hadefuwa/rpi-demo-3/QUICK_REFERENCE.md

 ---

-**Remember**: Each mini app should be completely self-contained and not interfere with any other app in the showcase!
+**Remember**: Each mini app or html page should be completely self-contained and not interfere with any other app in the showcase!